 There was a time in our twenties when we were more twinks than Twinkies and could “get back into shape” in two weeks.
-Now that we’re in our 40s and want to resume our fabulous gay fit bodies, getting back into shape requires more than a two-week attention span.
+Now that we’re in our 40s and want to resume our fabulous gay fitness bodies, getting back into shape requires more than a two-week attention span.

 Consistency is key.
 We do some form of exercise six days a week, come hell or high heels (some would say that’s six of one, half-dozen of the other).

 Like sex and life, exercise is better with a partner, though neither of us would advocate for giving up solo satisfaction.

-When our alarm goes off at 4:30 am, it’s easier to get up knowing that the other is getting up, too.
+When our alarm goes off at 4:30 am, it’s easier getting up knowing that the other is getting up, too.
 It’s easier to bundle up to go outside during the winter when the other is getting dressed to go outside and brave the cold, too.

-Having a workout buddy, also, keeps us motivated during 60-minute exercise regime.
+Having a workout buddy keeps us motivated during 60-minute exercise regime.
 It makes it easier to workout harder, and harder is always better.
 Both of us can easily phone in a workout.
 When we workout together, one picks up the other when the other’s a slacker.

 Cardio is great, but the older we get, the more we must exercise in moderation.
 Rarely would we tell another man not to push it hard (see above), but because of our propensity for increased production of Cortisol with increased cardio when we age, it’s important to not push cardio too hard.

 That means long bike rides, long runs, long times in a humid, body sweat-infused exercise room with a dozen other fellow gay fitness fanatics should not be overdone.
 Intense cardio may have worked when we were kids, but during our adult years, these same exercises increase our stress levels more than we need.